The influence of great artists

-Here’ a ticket from when we saw Mike & Spearhead are back in the Dam at the Melkweg in October 2016.
+Here’s a ticket from when we saw Mike & Spearhead back in the Dam at the Melkweg in October 2016.

-Public Enemy were also a massive influence on us & as soon as they hit the UK in the late 80s, we followed them religiously, as they toured around the country, to every single show they played.
+Out of everyone we've ever encountered, Public Enemy have been the most massive influence on us.
+Hands down & as soon as they hit the UK in the late 80s, we followed them around religiously as they toured around the country, to every single show they played.